Explore St. Augustine's Black History

 The city of St. Augustine commemorating its 450th anniversary in 2015 also is celebrating its African American heritage throughout the year with tours historic reenactments and ceremonies.

-Here’s a look at how you can learn about this city’s rich history:
+Here’s a look at how you can learn about St. Augustine's black history:

 Through July don’t miss Journey: 450 Years of the African-American Experience at the St. Augustine Visitor Information Center featuring artifacts art video and more chronicaling the city’s history from its earliest days to the present.
 Families receive a passport at the exhibit leading them to important African-American exhibitions programs and sites around St. Augustine’s historic district many within walking distance of the information center.